LePetitBloc/wallets-builder/README.md

 # Usage
 If a `Dockerfile` exists for a given wallet in `./wallets/wallet` directory, the image will be built uppon this file.
-If it doesn't it will default the `Dockerfile` in the **parent** wallet directory.
+If it doesn't it will default to the `Dockerfile` in the **parent** wallet directory.
-If none is found the image just simply won't be built.
+> If none is found the image just simply won't be built.

 ```
 npm run build
 ```

-> This will:
+> This will internally:
 > 1. Build the image.
 > 2. Creates the `goss` specification file.
 > 3. Test it with `dgoss`.